Ralf-A/Food-Delivery-API/README.md

 ⏰ Calculate delivery base fee based on weather for a current or a specified time. ⏰

-⚙️ By default all business logic is same as in task's description, but base fees and extra fees can be managed with CRUD endpoints below. ⚙️
+⚙️ By default all business logic is same as in task's description, but base fees and extra fees can be managed with REST endpoints below. ⚙️

 ❗ Exceptions detailed below. ❗